The role of plasticity in adaptation to climate change

 3. Are QTL underlying drought response traits and fitness similar in the current and future environments?
 Can we identify QTL for plasticity?

-Check out the work I've presented thus far on this project!
+Check out the work I've presented thus far on this project:

 Evolution 2022 Poster - pilot study results